varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-2-data/vectors-matricies-nla.md

 <!-- Matrices and vectors are encoded in computer programs as {ref}`content:references:lda-arrays` -->

-Now that we've seen that matrices and vectors naturally arise in even simple chemical engineering systems like the one shown in {numref}`fig-chemical-reactor-schematic`, let's dig deeper into their definition, structure, and operations.
+Matrices and vectors naturally arise in even simple chemical engineering systems like the one shown in {numref}`fig-chemical-reactor-schematic`.
+Let's dig deeper into their definition, structure, and operations.

 (content:references:matrix-vector)=
 ## Matricies and Vectors